Skip to content

 Day trips and Macau

 Macau is a 55-minute TurboJet ferry from Shun Tak Centre in Sheung Wan.
 A day in Macau covering the Portuguese colonial quarter and the historic casinos adds a different chapter to the trip without requiring an overnight.
-Lantau Island and Cheung Chau provide accessible outdoor counterpoints when the correspondence calls for it.
-Hong Kong Disneyland belongs in the plan only when the correspondence explicitly includes a family with young children.
+Lantau Island and Cheung Chau provide accessible outdoor counterpoints when the trip request calls for it.
+Hong Kong Disneyland belongs in the plan only when the request explicitly includes a family with young children.

 The experience